 - the Minister may choose not to take any action, in this case nothing more will happen and after the 40-day period ends the Commons has no further role and the SI remains law.

-- the Minister may table a motion to refer the SI to a DLC who will debate the motion.
+- the Minister may table a motion to refer the SI to a DLC which will debate the motion.

 - the Government or Opposition may schedule time to debate and vote the SI in the Commons Chamber.